ViviQian/ModelArts_AI_market/model_instructions.md

 ## Overview
 Here you will give an overview of the model, which could include but not limited to **network structure, data, applications and performance**.

-Here is an example of ResNet50:
+Here is the overview of ResNet50:
 ResNet50 is a 50 layer Residual deep convolutional network.
 It provides intermediate image feature extraction functionality for image classification.
 It can also provide top-5 category predictions out of 1000 classes on ImageNet datasets.
 This network is one of the best models that are both highly efficient and accurate.
 As a result, it also provides high-quality features for various tasks such as object detection, image segmentation.
 ```
 You could create a table to illustrate the general information of the model.
 The following syntax is probably used：